zahrazalea/sql-injection-in-url-detection/README.md

 # 🔐 SQL Injection Detection in URLs using Machine Learning

 A lightweight machine learning system to detect **SQL injection attacks** from URL inputs using NLP-based feature engineering and classification models.
-This project demonstrates an end-to-end pipeline from data preprocessing to model deployment.
+This project demonstrates an end-to-end pipeline from data preprocessing to model inference.

 ---